csound-flossmanual/csound-floss/book/07-a-receiving-events-by-midiin.md

 just after the header statement (sometimes referred to as instrument 0).

-For this example to work you will need to ensure that you have activated live midi input within Csound, either by using the
+For this example to work you will need to ensure that you have activated live midi input within Csound by using the
 [-M flag](https://csound.com/docs/manual/CommandFlagsCategory.html#FlagsCatMinusUpperM).
 You will also need to make sure that you have a midi keyboard or controller connected.
 You may also want to include the